 Administration acknowledges that the alignment of this link and the number and location of stations is subject to further work.
-Administration recommends that the Department of Transport undertake further work in conjunction with the City to determine the exact alignment and number and location of stations to ensure that it adequately services the City's various secondary and district activity centres identified in SPP 4.2, and to determine the exact staging of its implementation with appropriate connections to other transport networks servicing the central sub region.
+Administration recommends that the Department of Transport undertake further work in conjunction with the City to determine the exact alignment of the public transport and subway route and number and location of stops and future subway stations to ensure that it adequately services the City's various secondary and district activity centres identified in SPP 4.2, and to determine the exact staging of its implementation with appropriate connections to other transport networks servicing the central sub region.